Tbilisi - Things to Do in Tbilisi

 Travel Tips

-Transportation: Download the Tbilisi Transport app and purchase a Metromoney card at any metro station for seamless travel on buses, metro, and cable cars.
+Transportation: Download the Tbilisi Transport app and purchase a Metromoney card at any metro station for smooth travel on buses, metro, and cable cars.
 Bolt ride-sharing is reliable and affordable.
 Walking is ideal for Old Town exploration, but wear comfortable shoes for cobblestone streets.

 Money: The Georgian Lari (GEL) is the local currency.
 ATMs are widespread and accept international cards.
 Credit cards work in upscale restaurants and hotels, but carry cash for traditional markets, street food, and small establishments.
 Tipping 10-15% is appreciated in restaurants.